 This in-depth research allows us to offer a generalized forecast about what might happen in the months ahead.
 We recommend that you use this information as part of a broader research strategy, so you can make well-informed decisions regarding a home purchase.

-Overview: Atlanta Housing Market Forecast for 2019
+Overview: Atlanta Housing Market Trends in 2019

 Forecasts from multiple sources predict that home prices in the Atlanta area will continue to rise throughout 2019, though probably at a slower pace than the previous couple of years.